magpylib/magpylib/docs/_pages/0_documentation.rst

   **Figure:** Magnet geometry created by above code: A cylinder which stands upright with geometric center at the origin.

 .. _docu-GeoManip:

 Methods for Geometric Manipulation
 ----------------------------------

-In most cases we want to move the magnet to a designated position, orient it in a desired way or change its dimension dynamically.
+In most cases we want to move the source to a designated position, orient it in a desired way or change its dimension dynamically.
 There are several ways to achieve this:

 **At initialization:**

 When initializing the source we can set all attributes as desired.
-So instead of *moving one source around* one could create a new one for each set of parameters of interest.
+So instead of *moving one source around* one could create a new source for each parameter set of interest.

 **Manipulation after initialization:**